-We became an independently publicly traded company on May 9, 2018 when Dover distributed all of the issued and outstanding shares of Apergy to Dover shareholders.
+(1) We became an independently publicly traded company on May 9, 2018 when Dover distributed all of the issued and outstanding shares of the Company to Dover shareholders.
 We refer to that transaction as the "spin-off."
 Although the spin-off was not finalized until May 9, 2018, certain of our NEOs were performing services for us in 2018 prior to the spin-off date in order to effectuate the spin-off and to manage our assets.
-Amounts reported in the table above with respect to 2018 includes all compensation paid or granted by us with respect to (1) those services.
-With respect to Messrs.
-Somasundaram and Mahoney, their compensation has previously been reported in Dover's public filings, therefore we have retained the previously disclosed compensation for the fiscal year ended December 31, 2017.
-With respect to compensation paid or granted to our NEOs who were employed by Dover in years prior to the spin-off, the amounts were paid or granted by Dover.
-Salary equals base pay paid to each NEO during the applicable year.
+Amounts reported in the table above with respect to 2018 include all compensation paid or granted by us with respect to those services.

+2) Salary equals base pay paid to each NEO during the applicable year.
 The actual salary paid may fluctuate due to the number of pay periods during the calendar year, the timing of changes in base salary, and the timing of payroll processing at each calendar year-end.
-(2)

-(3) Amount shown represents payment of a sign-on bonus Ms. Wright received upon joining Apergy to replace, in part, the value of compensation Ms. Wright forfeited from her prior employer to join the Company
+(3) Amount shown represents payment of a sign-on bonus Ms. Wright received upon joining the Company to replace, in part, the value of compensation Ms. Wright forfeited from her prior employer to join the Company.

-Amounts shown represent (a) the aggregate grant date fair value of PSAs granted during the year indicated and (b) the aggregate grant date fair value of RSUs granted during the year, (4) each calculated in accordance with FASB ASC Topic 718 disregarding the estimate for forfeitures related to service-based vesting conditions.
+(4) Amounts shown represent (a) the aggregate grant date fair value of PSAs granted during the year indicated and (b) the aggregate grant date fair value of RSUs granted during the year, each calculated in accordance with FASB ASC Topic 718 disregarding the estimate for forfeitures related to service-based vesting conditions.
 The PSAs were valued at target, although payments may vary from 25% to 200% of the target amount granted, or be forfeited altogether depending upon actual performance.
-The grant date fair value for 2019 awards was calculated as 50% valued at \$57.43, based on a Monte Carlo simulation as the TSR performance targets for 50% of the award are classified as market vesting conditions, and 50% Valued at \$40.22, the closing sale price of the Company's common stock on the date of grant.
-The calculation of the grant date fair value for 2018 awards was \$56.32, based on a Monte Carlo simulation as the performance targets are classified as a market vesting condition.
-The grant date fair value for 2017 awards was \$79.28 as determined in accordance with FASB ASC Topic 718.
-Awards granted in 2017 were granted by Dover.
-Amounts shown represent the aggregate grant date fair value of SSAR awards granted by Dover during the year indicated, calculated in accordance with FASB ASC Topic 718, disregarding the estimate for forfeitures related to service-based vesting conditions, and do not correspond to the actual value that may be realized by the NEO.
-For assumptions made in the valuet for a wards are vesting conditions, and do not correspond to the actual value that may be realized by the NEO.
-For assumptions made
+The calculation of the grant date fair value for 2020 PSA awards was \$14.55, based on a Monte Carlo simulation as the performance target is classified as a market vesting condition.
+The grant date fair value for 2019 PSA awards was calculated as 50% valued at \$57.43, based on a Monte Carlo simulation as the TSR performance targets for 50% of the award are classified as market vesting conditions, and 50% valued at \$40.22, the closing sale price of the Company's common stock on the date of grant.
+The calculation of the grant date fair value for 2018 PSA awards was \$56.32, based on a Monte Carlo simulation as the performance targets are classified as a market vesting condition.